2025 National Invitation Tournament: Field synopsis

+† As described previously, Utah Valley's inclusion via an automatic or exempt bid is undetermined.

 Bracket

 All seeded teams hosted their first-round games, except for Dayton, because the First Four of the 2025 NCAA tournament was played on their home court.
 Dayton had another scheduling conflict with their arena and consequently played their second-round game on the road as well.
 All other second-round games were hosted by the higher seeded team.
 Seeded teams playing unseeded opponents hosted quarterfinal games.
 Hosts of other quarterfinal games are noted in the brackets below.